 In the past, routines were often dictated by necessity, with children expected to adhere to strict schedules that revolved around agricultural or industrial work.
 As societies became more industrialized and urbanized, the focus shifted towards education and childcare, leading to the development of structured preschool programs and early childhood education curricula.

 Today, the understanding of routines is more nuanced.
-While recognizing the importance of structure, experts also emphasize the need for flexibility and child-centered approaches.
+While recognizing the importance of structure, experts also make clear the need for flexibility and child-centered approaches.
 The goal is not to create rigid, robotic schedules but rather to establish predictable frameworks that support children's individual needs and interests.

 Essential Concepts: Predictability, Security, and Mastery